Gravitational deflection angle of light: Definition by an observer and its application to an asymptotically nonflat spacetime: Avoiding the asymptotic region

 Ishihara et al. proposed a definition of the gravitational deflection of light, which does not require a receiver and source of light at the infinite distance from a lens object \cite{Ishihara2016}.
 See also \cite{Ono2019b} for discussions on its observability.
 The definition by Ishihara et al.\cite{Ishihara2016} is

 where $\Psi_S$ and $\Psi_R$ are the angles between the radial direction and the light ray at the source position and at the receiver position, respectively, and $\phi_{RS}$ is a coordinate angle between the receiver and source.
 See Figure \ref{fig-configuration}.
 For instance, Rindler and Ishak proposed an alternative definition of the deflection angle by their assuming that the lens, receiver and source are aligned in the Kottler spacetime \cite{Rindler,Ishak}.
-Their work received a lot of attention \cite{Park,Sereno,Bhadra,Simpson,AK}.
+Their work received a lot of attention \cite{Park,Sereno,Bhadra,Simpson,Ishak2010,AK}.
 Recently, Arakida made an attempt to give another definition of the deflection angle \cite{Arakida}.
 However, he compared geodesics which belong to two different spacetimes.
 Therefore, it is an open issue whether his method can be mathematically justified.
+Motivated by Arakida's attempt, Crisnejo, Gallo and Rogers \cite{CGR2019} proposed an alternative definition of the deflection angle, where the integration domain for the Gauss-Bonnet theorem is a finite quadrilateral.
+See also Figure 2 and Eq.
+(11) in Reference \cite{CGR2019}.

 Without the loss of generality, the photon orbital plane can be chosen as the equatorial plane ($\theta = \pi/2$).
 By using the energy of the photon ($E$) and the angular momentum ($L$), the impact parameter of the light ray is defined as